 - clear contact paper is useful for larger images.

 Would love to see your results if you try my Image Transfer Contact Paper process.
-Please send me a link to the post on your blog.
+In the comments of this post, please send me a link to the post on your blog.